 |

 Traveling from Jakarta to Yogyakarta is one of the most popular routes on Java.
-There are three ways to get between them:
+Of the ways to travel between the two cities, the trains stand out as the best combination of speed, comfort, and price.

-As you can see, the best way to get from Jakarta to Yogyakarta is by train.
-Let me tell you all the details.
+The best way to get from Jakarta to Yogyakarta is indisputably by train.

 Jakarta and Yogyakarta are both part of my 14-day Java Backpacking Itinerary.

-Trains from Jakarta to Yogyakarta (Timetables & Prices)
+Timetables & Prices of Trains from Jakarta to Yogyakarta

 You can check the up-to-date train timetables at the official Indonesian Railways Kereta Api website.